-Enabling inclusive job growth is critical for the immediate recovery and future growth of the American economy; but to unleash this potential, we must address the systemic problems laid bare by the COVID-19 crisis.
-Safely reopening the economy, fixing our broken immigration system, expanding broadband, advancing diversity, inclusion, and racial justice, investing in research and development, and fostering a robust startup ecosystem are all keys to success that Congress and the Administration must confront.
+Enabling inclusive job growth is critical for the growth of the American economy; but to unleash this potential, we must address systemic problems.
+Fixing our broken immigration system, closing the digital divide, advancing diversity, inclusion, and racial justice, investing in research and development, and fostering a robust ecosystem are all keys to success that Congress and the administration must confront.
 The technology sector is prepared to invest in innovation, grow businesses, and hire workers, but these issues remain impediments to success.